serghiou/repo-template/README.md

 │   │   └── <experiment>
 │   └── final           <- Tables and figures from the final analytics │
-├── references          <- Data dictionaries, manuals, and all other explanatory materials.
+├── docs                <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
 │                          generated with `pip freeze > requirements.txt`